Visiting our museums safely during the Coronavirus pandemic

 Firstly, a very warm welcome from all of us at Norfolk Museums Service!

-We want to keep you and our staff as safe as possible, so please make sure you take the time to read this guidance note, as some things may have changed.
+You will still find things are a bit different for your visit today, as we want to keep you and our staff as safe as possible.
+Please make sure you take the time to read this guidance note, even if you have visited us recently, as some things may have changed.

 Admission to the museums is by ticket only.
 It’s best to book tickets in advance online, as visitor numbers may be limited.
 You will need to choose a specific day and time for your visit.